jcubic/lips/docs/docs/lips/extension.md

 ### Limitations

-The limitation of syntax extensions is that you can't define a variable that starts with the same characters as syntax extension.
+The limitation of syntax extensions is that you can't define a variable that starts with the same characters as the syntax extension.
 This may be a benefit and not a limitation.
-You also need to be careful about performance of your extensions.
+You also need to be careful about the performance of your extensions.

-## New Homoiconic data types
+## New Homoiconic Data Types

-With LIPS, you can define representation of custom data types that are the same when printed and read.
+With LIPS, you can define representations of custom data types that are the same when printed and read.

-To create custom representation of new data type you can use `set-repr!` expression.
+To create a custom representation of a new data type, you can use the `set-repr!` expression.
 It only works with JavaScript classes.
-But Scheme records in LIPS define new JavaScript class.
-So you can create new records and create different representation for them.
+But Scheme records in LIPS define new JavaScript classes.
+So you can create new records and create different representations for them.

 ```scheme
 (define-record-type :Person